adrianskelton/project3/README.md

 ## **Testing**

-Problem: Colorama module was not working I thought it was not compatible with heroku but then realised it was not in the requirements.txt
+Problem: Colorama module was not working I thought it was not compatible with heroku but then realised it was not in the requirements.txt as it was added after initial deployment.\
-Fix: Ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked, solution found on code institute slack community.
+Fix: Ran command Pip Freeze > Requirements.txt from terminal and pushed everything to heroku and it worked, solution found on code institute slack community.\
 Problem:

+### **Automated testing**

+Ran the code through code institutes Python Linter [pep8 validator](https://pep8ci.herokuapp.com/#)

+Result: No errors

 ---

 ## **Credits**

 ### **Code used and adapted**